zobkiw/sleeptest/README.md

 I wrote the code you see here in order to test more carefully and watch more closely, while mimicing the original as close as possible (ie: random sleep times in the shell script to mimic the average network access times of the original.)
 As I'm writing this, I have it running on the aforementioned Intel machine in a `screen` session and on an M1-based MBP (2020 / 16 GB) running go1.16.2 darwin/arm64 in both a `screen` session and another terminal tab per usual.

+Both the Intel and the M1 Macs are running Big Sur 11.2.3.

 It's only been running a few iterations at the moment but some interesting numbers are already beginning to show.
 What follows is the output that occurs as the loop restarts after a sleep.
 I store all the previous sleep times in a slice and display them as comparisons.

 ```